 Open Access refers to the practice of making peer-reviewed scholarly research and literature freely available online to anyone interested.

 Open means anyone can freely access, use, modify, and share for any purpose, subject, at most, to requirements that preserve provenance and openness.
 It does not affect authors' freedom to choose where to publish or the right not to publish.

 There are two major ways to make publications open access:

-Most publishers allow self-archiving in repositories, although they often ask to deposit a certain version (often the postprint: the author’s final peer-reviewed manuscript without publisher’s layout) and sometimes impose an embargo (usually 6 months for STEM and 12 months for HSS).
-Sherpa/Romeo, the database of publishers' policies on copyright and self-archiving, can be used to determine the permissions offered by particular journals and/or publishers.
+Most journal publishers allow self archiving in repositories.
+However, conditions may apply on which version you can make available (e.g. the author’s final peer-reviewed manuscript, a version which is peer reviewed but does not show the publisher’s layout) and an embargo may be in place (usually 6 months for STEM and 12 months for SSH).
+Sherpa/Romeo, the database of publishers' policies on copyright and self archiving, can be used to determine the open access policy of journals and/or publishers.